-Leora Cohen, an alumnus of The Lippman School, is the K through 8th -grade science teacher.
+Leora Cohen, an alumnus of The Lippman School, is the TK through 8th -grade science teacher.
 She is also on staff at Hebrew High, the Akron Jewish community's high school administered by the Jewish Community Board of Akron, and she is the staff representative for the Lippman alumni organization.
-A recent Kent State University graduate, Cohen was active on campus with the Woman's Resource Center, facilitating training sessions for students and staff focused on issues including abuse and tolerance.
+She graduated from Kent State University where she was active on campus with the Woman's Resource Center, facilitating training sessions for students and staff focused on issues including abuse and tolerance.
 Cohen graduated Magna Cum Laude, with a BA in K through 12th-grade health education.

 My quote: As a graduate of Jewish Day Schools, grades K through 12, it is important to me to provide my students with the same positive experience with their Jewish education that I received.
 I want my students to feel Judaism is an important and meaningful part of their lives.
 I have a strong connection to Israel and I'm thrilled that I get to organize and take students on the 8th -grade trip to Israel.
 Another one of my passions is theater and I have created and directed school-wide musical plays, incorporating Hebrew and English, for the students to perform each year.